best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 When writing non-trivial code it is wise to assume that at some point someone else will need to understand, use and adapt your code.
 Therefore everytime you write such code, it is incredibly important to empathise with these potential users and produce code that is tidy, understandable and does not add unecessary complexity.

-Common barriers to writing redable codebases include documentation that is hard to understand or absent, walls of code with repeating functionality that is hard to absorb in 'chunks' or overcomplicated solutions that solve the problem in ways that could be simplified.
-These practices are necessary to make sure that your analysis is reproducible, auditable and assured.
+Common barriers to writing readable codebases include documentation that is hard to understand or absent, walls of code with repeating functionality that is hard to absorb in 'chunks' or overcomplicated solutions that solve the problem in ways that could be simplified.
+Avoiding these issues is essential to make sure that your analysis is reproducible, auditable and assured.
 Therefore it is our professional responsibility to avoid putting such barriers in place whenever possible.

 This chapter highlights some good coding practices that will improve the readability and maintainability of your code.
 Here, readability refers how easily another analyst can gain a decent understand of how your code works, within a reasonable amount of time.